A full-immersion engagement to reinvent how Practice CFO finds, qualifies, and closes clients — with AI at the center.

 A permanent, measurable marketing discipline that finds ideal clients and delivers them — warm — into the system.

-In that order.
 Sales first because the leverage is greatest there.
 AI second because it solves the scaling problem and teaches the firm how to use it responsibly.
 Marketing third because it amplifies a working system — and only a working system.

-You've already described your ICP, your sales mechanics, your structural challenges, and what success looks like in the next two to three years.
+You've already described your ICP, your sales mechanics, your structural challenges, and what success looks like over the next two to three years.
 An assessment would be moving backward.
 This engagement begins at full speed, for the purpose of driving results as quickly and intelligently as possible.

 We test, observe, and iterate — then automate once we know what works.
 Nothing gets systemized before it's understood.